Antipurity/webenv/docs/AGENTS.md

 - **Speed**.
 The problem with search at runtime is that it is extremely inefficient in large search spaces (such as parameters of a neural network).
-Rather than searching, it is more efficient to have searched: learning.
+Rather than searching from scratch each time, it is far more efficient to only search a bit and remember results: learning.
 Stochastic gradient descent (SGD) and its variants are usually used for learning.
 It is ancient tech, but it still works well.
 Alternatively, you can experiment with other ways-to-change, for example, [Hebbian rules](https://en.wikipedia.org/wiki/Generalized_Hebbian_algorithm) or HTM (Thousand Brains); do tell others how it went.